 The Massachusetts government has strictly encouraged citizens to have garbage disposals to limit their use severely.

-There is a list of guidelines provided by the MA government on their official website about the proper and legitimate way of using garbage disposals and septic systems.
+There is a list of guidelines provided by the M.A. government on their official website about the proper and legitimate way of using garbage disposals and septic systems.

-Therefore, though garbage disposals are legal in MA, they are highly discouraged by their administration.
+Therefore, though garbage disposals are legal in M.A., they are highly discouraged by their administration.

 Are Garbage Disposals Illegal in North Carolina?

-As recently as 2008, the installation of garbage disposals was banned in Raleigh North Carolina.
+As recently as 2008, the installation of garbage disposals was banned in Raleigh, North Carolina.

 This ban was also extended to the surrounding towns that shared the city’s municipal sewage system.

-Therefore, presently, using and installing garbage disposals in North Carolina is legal and absolutely authorized, including in Raleigh and its surrounding areas.
+Therefore, presently, using and installing garbage disposals in North Carolina is legal and authorized, including in Raleigh and its surrounding areas.

 Are Garbage Disposals Required by Code in America?

-There are a number of reasons behind that.
+There are several reasons behind that.

-Garbage disposals put a lot of strain on the septic tanks as the discharges from garbage disposals are specifically more greasy and solid.
+Garbage disposals put a lot of strain on the septic tanks as the discharges from garbage disposals are specifically greasy and solid.

 And for these reasons, the septic tank needs to be pumped more than it would otherwise require.
 This additional stress on septic tanks reduces their lifespan as well.